The JPA 2.0 EntityManager vs. the Hibernate Session: Which one to use?

-But what about all of the neat features and functions that the Hibernate implementation provides that can't be accessed through the standardized EntityManager?
+But what about all of the neat features and functions that the Hibernate JDBC implementation provides that can't be accessed through the standardized EntityManager?
 "You can always access the Hibernate Session, which is right underneath," said Bernard, referencing the unwrap method of the EntityManager that became available in JPA 2.0.

 So that pretty much settles it.
 Given the opportunity, deference should be given to the standardized EntityManager, not the implementation-specific Hibernate Session.
-Perhaps in the days of JPA 1.x, the argument may have gone a little bit differently, as the standard still lacked a strong Criteria API, and obtaining the underlying implementation class from the standard components was more difficult, but those issues have been largely addressed in the latest JPA releases.
-Given the choice, it's best to use the EntityManager, especially knowing that the Hibernate Session can still be easily unwrapped when the need arises to access implementation-specific features and functions.
+Perhaps in the days of JPA 1.x, the argument may have gone a little bit differently, as the standard still lacked a strong Criteria API, and obtaining the underlying JDBC or ODBC implementation class from the standard components was more difficult, but those issues have been largely addressed in the latest JPA releases.
+Given the choice, it's best to use the EntityManager, especially knowing that the Hibernate Session can still be easily unwrapped when the need arises to access JDBC specific features and functions.

 You should follow Cameron McKenzie on Twitter: @cameronmcnz

 Interested in more articles and opinion pieces from Cameron McKenzie?
 Check these out:

 - Why the Amazon S3 outage was a Fukushima moment for cloud computing